Home Care Instructions

 Dissolve one teaspoon of salt in a cup of warm water and gargle three times a day to reduce pain and swelling.

 If your discomfort persists, please call Drs.
-Luczynski or Bender at The Dental Docs Phone Number 619-297-2949 for other remedies and instructions.
+Luczynski or Sarmiento at The Dental Docs Phone Number 619-297-2949 for other remedies and instructions.

 Daily brushing and flossing and regular cleaning appointments are absolutely critical to the success of your new dental work.
 Take care of your new dental investment!